 After cleaning the pruners, make your cuts.
 Clean the pruners off between plants.

 Add Fresh Soil to Containers

-And I want to note that I use the thriller, filler and spiller planting technique for both garden planters and centerpieces.
+And I want to note that I use the thriller, filler, and spiller planting techniques for both garden planters and centerpieces.

 While working, it’s important to stop and step back a few times to look at each container for symmetry and fullness.